Khalid-AlShumayri/EE370_Comm_Engineering/README.md

 # EE370_Comm_Engineering
-This REPO. contains some documents related to EE 370 course.
+This REPO. contains some documents and codes related to EE 370 course.

 Fourier series harmonics: The following figure can be reproduced using the code provided